akhilgeo/akhilgeorge.com/_posts/2020-06-12-Python-with-Jenkins.md

 <b>Download and Install Jenkins</b>

 Jenkins is cross platform and can be used on windows, Linux, Mac OS and Solaris enviornments.
-Download Jenkins from [Official Site][jekyll-jenkins] and install the version corresponing to yur operating system.
+Download Jenkins from [Official Site][jekyll-jenkins] and install the version corresponing to your operating system.
 Once the installation is completed, the jenkins will run automatically on http://localhost:8080/, the page will open in your default browser.